enovz/APIs-based-on-directory-structure/README.md

 create a folder named afrer a route/resource and give it a controller and middlewear.

 * Itention is not to create an API in this way, but simply to go from an idea of a API to a rough schema of the service.
-Whit a schema we can refactor and refine the idea an implemetations of the idea.
+With a schema we can refactor and refine the idea an implemetations of the idea.